 There is a difference between a guardianship and a conservatorship.

-A guardianship is established when a person lacks sufficient capacity to make or communicate significant responsible decisions concerning his or her health or safety.
+A guardianship is established when a person lacks the necessary capacity to make or communicate significant responsible decisions concerning his or her health or safety.

 A conservatorship is put in place when a person lacks sufficient capacity to make or communicate significant responsible decisions concerning the management of his or her finances or property.